 “We’re all about empowering our clients to be able to take ownership of their website,” Trumbly said.
 “We want our clients to be able to publish and manage content on their website without being tied to us as an agency to manage the day-to-day tasks of supporting the website.

 Although businesses should invest money in building their websites, costs will stay steady if the website is high-quality and provides value to consumers.

 Sales & Revenue Drive Businesses to Create Websites

 Websites mean businesses can promote offerings and conduct transactions online.
-One-third of businesses (30%) use their websites to increase sales and revenue.
+One-third of businesses (30%) use their websites to increase sales and revenue when asked in 2019.

-Businesses also invest in websites to establish brand awareness and authority (22%) and to build relationships with customers (17%).
+Businesses also invested in websites to establish brand awareness and authority (22%) and to build relationships with customers (17%).